Rímur: Critical reception

-In the nineteenth century the poet Jónas Hallgrímsson published an influential critique on a rímur cycle by Sigurður Breiðfjörð and the genre as a whole.
-At the same time Jónas and other romantic poets were introducing new continental verse forms into Icelandic literature and the popularity of the rímur started to decline.
-Nevertheless, many of the most popular nineteenth- and twentieth-century Icelandic poets composed rímur, including Bólu-Hjálmar, Sigurður Breiðfjörð, Einar Benediktsson, Steinn Steinarr, Örn Arnarson and Þórarinn Eldjárn.
-In the late twentieth century Sveinbjörn Beinteinsson was the best known rímur poet.
-Steindór Andersen is currently the leading rímur singer in Iceland: he often collaborates with the band Sigur Rós and has also contributed to some of Hilmar Örn Hilmarsson's works.

-The scholar Sigurður Nordal wrote on the rímur.
+The scholar Sigurður Nordal wrote of the rímur:

 Icelandic rímur are probably the most absurd example of literary conservatism that has ever been noted.
 It can be said that they remain unchanged for five whole centuries although everything around them changes.
 And although they frequently have little poetic value and sometimes even border on complete tastelessness, they have demonstrated with their tenacity that they satisfy the needs of the nation peculiarly well.

-Through the ages numerous authors would probably have agreed with this statement, since there is a substantial number of rímur that were turned into prose sagas.
-However, it is worth mentioning that Nordal never denied the importance of rímur as an aspect of the history of literature, and in his lectures specifically emphasized their role in keeping the continuity of Icelandic literature, a subject close to his heart.
-He also recognized that among the mass of rímur composed, there were works of art to be found, although he was of the opinion that (according to his published lectures) none of the rímur might be called a "perfect work of art" with the possible exception of Skíðaríma.
-But a "perfect work of art" is somewhat hard to achieve.
+Over the centuries numerous authors would probably have agreed with this statement, since a substantial number of rímur were turned into prose sagas.
+However, Nordal never denied the importance of rímur as an aspect of the history of literature, and in his lectures specifically emphasised their role in maintaining the continuity of Icelandic literature, a subject close to his heart.
+He also recognised that among the mass of rímur composed, there were works of art to be found, although he was of the opinion that (according to his published lectures) none of the rímur might be called a "perfect work of art" with the possible exception of Skíðaríma.
+And he himself occasionally composed a stanza in the rímur metres.